 This pretty plant from Madagascar gives us two very important cancer-fighting medicines: vinblastine and vincristine.
-Vinblastine has helped increase the chance of surviving childhood leukaemia from 10% to 90%, while vincristine is used to treat Hodgkins’ Disease.
+Vincristine has helped increase the chance of surviving childhood leukaemia from 10% to 90%, while vinblastine is used to treat Hodgkins’ Disease.

 Traditional Madagascan healers used the rosy periwinkle for treating diabetes.
 This led to its study by western scientists who then discovered its anti-cancer properties

 These medicines have proved very profitable for global pharmaceutical companies.
 Worldwide sales are worth over £75 million a year, but virtually none of this money finds its way back to Madagascar, one of the poorest countries in the world.